DewitteRuben/LLM/README.md

 The repository is organized into the following directories:

-Here’s a follow-up on each point without repetition:

 ### **Introduction**

 An overview of LLMs with examples of building a simple LLM app using LangChain and Python scripts: